≡ Menu

 What is Universal Life?

-Universal life (“UL”) is a form of cash value life insurance.
-Every UL policy comes with a death benefit—which is the amount the insurance company pays out in the event of the insured’s death—and also gradually builds up cash value that can be accessed during life.
+Universal life (“UL”) is a cash-value life insurance form.
+Every UL policy comes with a death benefit—the amount the insurance company pays out in the event of the insured’s death—and also gradually builds up cash value that can be accessed during life.

-Similar to whole life insurance, UL policies are usually structured so that coverage remains in place until the insured reaches 100 years old or older.
-Effectively, that means that most UL policies provide coverage until either the insured dies or the policy is surrendered for its cash value.
+Like whole life insurance, UL policies are usually structured to maintain coverage until the insured reaches 100 years old or older.
+Effectively, most UL policies provide coverage until the insured dies or the policy is surrendered for its cash value.

 Flexibility